joelbarmettlerUZH/Simplest_Image_Classifier/README.md

 # Simplest Image Classifier - Tutorial

 This little image classifier is a showcase of how easy it is to create a functional image classifier using just basic python and some easy to use and well-documented librariees.
-This lecture was presented in the Informatics I - Python Programmig tutorial session in November.
+I prepared this script for my Informatics I - Python Programmig tutorial session in November to show my students what some basic python programming can achieve!

 # Our Goal